 Y13.
-Hornet (flumetsulam + clopyralid-K salt) at 2 to 6 oz WDG/A contain is 1 to 3 oz ai/A clopyralid.
-Stinger is labeled for use in corn at 1.5 to 4 oz ai/A. Therefore, precautions in crop rotation would apply as if clopyralid was applied alone at 1 to 3 oz ai/A. Rotational crop restrictions for Hornet are found in the table at the end of this section.
-Consult the Stinger label and paragraph in this section for residue information for clopyralid.
+Hornet (flumetsulam & clopyralid-K salt) at 2 to 6 oz WDG/A contain is 1 to 3 oz ai/A clopyralid.
+Clopyralid is labeled for use in corn at 1.5 to 4 oz ai/A. Therefore, precautions in crop rotation would apply as if clopyralid was applied alone at 1 to 3 oz ai/A. Rotational crop restrictions for Hornet are found in the table at the end of this section.
+Consult the clopyralid labels and paragraph in this section for residue information.